nickchomey/ddev-wordpress/README.md

 ## Troubleshooting
 It is most likely that you would get errors related to the `wp-config.php` and `wp-config-development.php` mechanism.
 Inspect those files for errors.
 Also, if you use something like Bedrock, it may not work at all.
 Please feel free to report any issues here.

+You can also check that the `WPURL` environment variable is correctly set in `.ddev/config.yaml` to the database's production URL.
+This is necessary for the relative paths to work.

 # Reference Notes from the Add-on Template for outstanding tasks
 ## Components of the repository